The Columbus Campus is closed: More

 (13) A student shall not self-administer or otherwise take into the body any dangerous drug, as defined in section 4729.01 of the Revised Code, in any way not in accordance with a legal, valid prescription issued for the student.
 (14) A student shall not habitually indulge in the use of controlled substances, other habit-forming drugs, or alcohol or other chemical substances to an extent that impairs ability to practice.
 (15) A student shall not have impairment of the ability to practice according to acceptable and prevailing standards of safe nursing care because of habitual or excessive use of drugs, alcohol, or other chemical substances that impair the ability to practice.
 (16) A student shall not have impairment of the ability to practice according to acceptable and prevailing standards of safe nursing care because of a physical or mental disability.

-9. Admission to Nursing is offered for a specific quarter only.
+8. Admission to Nursing is offered for a specific semester only.
 Students who decline the offer of admission or who fail to respond must re-apply if they wish to be considered for a future class and must meet the admission criteria in effect for that class.
 Students can only be admitted to the Nursing Program twice.

 11. Columbus State Community College makes every effort to inform prospective students of the admission requirements for the Nursing program.
 Students are responsible for maintaining awareness of the application periods, of the admission requirements and any changes made to those requirements over time.
-Any questions about admission criteria should be directed to Columbus State Advising Services at (614) 287¬-2668.
+Any questions about admission criteria should be directed to Columbus State Health and Human Service Advisors at (614) 287-2779 and the .

-13. Clinical agencies have set requirements for patient safety.
-Students accepted to the program will be informed of the specific requirements for health, fingerprinting, drug screening and CPR which must be met prior to starting and while continuing the NURS sequence of courses.
+12. Clinical agencies have set requirements for patient safety.
+Students accepted to the program will be informed of the specific requirements for health, fingerprinting, drug screening, essential duties and CPR which must be met prior to starting and while continuing the NURS sequence of courses.

-14. Once a student accepts an offer of admission to a particular track (online or traditional) then the student must start the admitted track and complete one quarter before applying for a track change.
+13. Once a student accepts an offer of admission to a particular track (blended or traditional) the student must start in the admitted track and complete one semester before applying for a track change.
 Only one track change is permitted during the nursing program.